 For both deployment and recovery, reference is made to Subsection “Main Mission” of Section “Claiming a Prize” of the “Rules and Procedures” document, which requires Competitors to secure time-stamped photographic documentation of AUV launch and retrieval, with the tag visible from several angles and distances (also see the Section “Anti-Tampering” below).

-After an AUV’s end of mission and recovery, it is the Competitor’s responsibility to retrieve and dismount the tag from the AUV, and to dispatch it to the tag providers via expeditious and traceable means, e.g. by registered Express Air Mail service.
+After an AUV’s end of mission and recovery, it is the Competitor’s responsibility to retrieve and dismount the tag from the AUV, and to dispatch it to the tag provider via expeditious and traceable means, e.g. by registered Express Air Mail service.
 Competitors should use their own discretion when discerning what should be the fastest and safest mode of tag return (e.g., transport with expedition group’s crew luggage until the nearest major city, direct mailing from nearest settlement, etc.).
 Returning tags should be securely packaged, and, at the sender’s expense, express shipped to:

 Polar Challenge Tag Return